Tim Houston: Political career

-Houston has been publicly open to the option of fracking in Nova Scotia, a controversial stance.
-He has said as Leader of the Opposition, he would not criticize the Government without offering his own ideas in response.
+Houston has been publicly open to the option of fracking in Nova Scotia.
+During his time as finance critic in 2016, Houston criticized the Liberal government of the time for not permitting fracking, stating "You can't hold industry and people hostage to your own political wills.
+You have to, kind of, explain to people what you're doing and why you're doing it".
+In 2025, Houston's majority government put forward legislation to lift the moratorium on fracking for onshore gas, as well as the ban on uranium exploration and mining.

+Houston has been critical of the Conservative Party of Canada's 2025 federal election campaign.

 2021 provincial election

 The incumbent Liberals held a 75% approval rating in June 2021.
-In an upset, Houston and the Progressive Conservative party won a majority government in the 2021 Nova Scotia general election, becoming the first Progressive Conservative premier since 2009.
+In an upset, Houston and the Progressive Conservatives won a majority government in the 2021 Nova Scotia general election, becoming the first Progressive Conservative premier since 2009.
 Houston ran on a Red Tory platform that promised more spending on health care.

+2024 provincial election

+Houston's Progressive Conservatives won a supermajority in the 2024 election, with the New Democratic Party (NDP) forming the Official Opposition.

-Premier of Nova Scotia
+Premier of Nova Scotia (2021–present)

 Houston and his cabinet were sworn in on August 31, 2021.

 Healthcare system

-Houston was elected on a platform to fix Nova Scotia's healthcare system.

-A day after being sworn in, Houston fired the CEO and board of the Nova Scotia Health Authority (NSHA), the provincial healthcare provider.
-He stated that he "needed a clean slate at the helm of his leadership team" for the Tories' intended overhaul of the healthcare system.
-Houston appointed a new NSHA board as well as a new CEO, Karen Oldfield, who possessed no healthcare experience.
-Critics drew attention to the lack of diversity of the new board, as the first and only Black and Indigenous board members were both dismissed.
+One day after being sworn in, Houston fired the CEO and board of the Nova Scotia Health Authority (NSHA), the provincial healthcare provider.
+He stated that he "needed a clean slate at the helm of his leadership team" for the Progressive Conservatives' intended overhaul of the healthcare system.
+Houston appointed a new NSHA board as well as a new CEO, Karen Oldfield, who possessed no prior healthcare experience.

 The Houston government lifted Nova Scotia's COVID-19 measures in March 2022, including public health restrictions and mask requirements.
 Infectious disease experts questioned the move and predicted a rise in cases.
 In May 2022, the government lifted mask requirements in public schools.
 In July 2022, the government ended the requirement for those infected with COVID-19 to isolate.
-The lifting of pandemic precautions led to a surge in the disease (and associated deaths) and strained the healthcare system.
+The number of cases (and associated deaths) increased thereafter, which some experts attributed to the government's lifting of pandemic precautions.

-By mid-2022, Nova Scotia's family doctor waitlist hit an all-time high of 100,000, prompting opposition leaders to accuse Houston of breaking his campaign promise to fix healthcare.
+Claudia Chender, leader of the opposition has called Premier Houston 'negligent' for failing to sign a Pharmacare agreement with the federal government.

+Natural resource development

+In early 2025, Houston issued a memo to his caucus outlining his version for economic development in the province, with a focus on natural resource development.
+This was followed by months later with legislation to lift a ban on hydraulic fracturing and uranium mining in Nova Scotia.

+Houston debuted "Wind West" in response to Prime Minister Mark Carney’s commitment to make Canada an "energy superpower".
+The project would see enough turbines to generate 40 gigawatts of electricity erected offshore Nova Scotia.

+Labour

+In 2021 Houston apologized for comments in the Legislature implying that minimum wage jobs weren't 'real jobs.'